Facing Financial Difficulty.

 - If we can’t arrange a plan, we may go to court to recover the money, and you might have to pay additional court costs.

-- If a shortfall debt is not paid, it could affect whether you’re able to get credit in future.
+- We may register a Default on your credit file.
+This could affect whether you’re able to get credit in future.

 If you think that we have not treated you fairly in dealing with any arrears on your mortgage, first please talk to us and let us know what the problem is.
 The chances are that your complaint can be quickly resolved by the manager of the area you are dealing with – so please contact them first.